deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

 There's even [a Chrome extension](https://chrome.google.com/webstore/detail/conventional-comments/pagggmojbbphjnpcjeeniigdkglamffk) ([GitHub](https://github.com/AbdallahHemdan/Conventional-Buttons)) to help easily use them in your PR comments.

-I only recently discovered this concept of Conventional Comments, but it seems like an excellent idea, so I thought I'd share it 🙂.
+I only recently discovered this concept of Conventional Comments so I haven't been using it as long, but it's an excellent idea and I thought I'd share it 🙂.

 ## Conclusion